-The largest customer in 2022 was the Alibaba group with 22% of revenue, and there's no other customer with more than 20% beside it.
-We also plan to reduce this portion during 2023 and to grow additional 3-4 customers with 7%-10%.
+The largest customer in 2022 was the Alibaba group, contributing 22% of revenue.
+It was the only customer that accounted for more than 20% of revenue.
+We plan to reduce this dependence during 2023 and to acquire an additional 3–4 customers contributing 7%–10% of revenue.

-Operation, Logistics & Customer service: The company fulfilled & delivered very well and stable during the recent peak season of 2022, while the platform proved its permanent scalability & stability during peak time, along and its great ability to grow fast and to support the logistics activity.
-Various new automations are now in the end of developments, and full automation of some manual actions will be presented and in use during Q2/2023.
+Operation, Logistics & Customer Service: The company fulfilled and delivered very well and stably during the recent 2022 peak season.
+The platform proved its permanent scalability and stability during peak times, along and its great ability to grow fast and support logistics activity.
+Various new automation initiatives are close to the end of development, and the full automation of some manual procedures will be launched and in use during Q2/2023.

-Major improvements were included this year for customer services - for both sellers and consumers.
-We pushed forward the automatic tools to respond quickly and have reduced to 1.5% and less the un responded tickets from buyers within 24 hours.
+Major improvements were achieved this year in customer services, for both sellers and consumers.
+We pushed forward with the automated tools to respond quickly and have reduced the proportion of tickets from buyers to which we can’t respond within 24 hours to less than 1.5%.

-Business Development & New Lines: Exelot has further developed the lines from UK to USA and USA to UK.
-This move has contributed $2.4 M USD in 2022 and projected to $9 M in 2023.
+Business Development & New Lines: Exelot has further developed lines between the UK to the USA.
+This move has contributed USD 2.4 million in 2022 and is projected to contribute USD 9 million in 2023.

-We have completed the infrastructure and partnership for most of Europe and Turkey with first tens thousands of shipments also from Turkey to the UK (The region of Russia and the neighboring countries is not included due to the war in this area).
-Germany will be our next base in Europe from May/June 2023
+We have also completed infrastructure and partnerships for most of Europe and Turkey and achieved the first tens of thousands of shipments from Turkey to the UK.
+(Russia and its neighboring countries have not been included due to the war in this area).
+Germany will be our next base in Europe from May/June 2023.

-2023 – General plan:
+2023 – General Plan:

-Our plan for 2023 is based on revenue growth from 18.2 USD to 25 M USD, and zero loss from Q4/2023.
+Our plan for 2023 is based on revenue growth from USD 18.2 million to USD 25 million, and zero loss from Q4/2023.

 General:

-Shipments: Growth from 7.3 M to 8.8 M including returns shipments.
+Shipments: Growth from 7.3 million to 8.8 million, including returns shipments.

-Returns: Increase the returns activity to 1 M shipments yearly.
+Returns: Increase returns activity to 1 million shipments yearly.

-The major growth in shipments revenue is projected from the UK activity to various destinations: USA, Europe, and Israel.
+The major source of growth in shipment revenue is projected to be from the UK to various destinations: the USA, Europe, and Israel.

-Diversification continuity: Exelot plans to expand to other segments as mid-size sellers and if budget will enable to Germany, India and to USA in the 2nd half of 2023.
+Continuing diversification: Exelot plans to expand to other segments as mid-size sellers and, if our budget allows, to Germany, India, and the USA in the second half of 2023.

-Since end Q3/2023 we project a balanced cash flow and net profitability and positive cash flow from Q4/2024.
+We project a balanced cash flow and net profitability from the end of Q3/2023 and positive cash flow from Q4/2024.

 Technology:

-We are focusing on three major efforts: Automation of additional processes, a new platform version - Exelot Platform V. 3.0 to support various sizes of customers and additional flexibilities, and a new version of our business analytics.
-In addition, we will continue the ongoing interfaces to more shippers and logistics partners globally.
+We are focusing on three major efforts: The automation of additional processes, a new platform version, Exelot Platform V. 3.0, to support various sizes of customers and additional flexibilities, and a new version of our business analytics.
+In addition, we will continue interfaces to more shippers and logistics partners globally.

-HR: Due to the revenue decrease between 2021 and 2022 we have reduced the number of employees on the payroll from 30 to 28, and the additional outsourced employees and consultants to 18 from 27.
-Consequently, budget wise, the company can't afford hiring any additional R&D programmers, which will cause some development delays in 2023.
+HR: Due to the revenue decrease between 2021 and 2022 we have reduced the number of employees on the payroll from 30 to 28 and the number of additional outsourced employees and consultants to 18 from 27.
+As a consequence of budgetary restrictions, the company cannot afford to hire any additional R&D programmers, which will cause some delays in development in 2023.

 Shareholders’ Meeting:

-We are expected to approve the audit for 2021 soon, and plan to convene a shareholders' Zoom meeting during February 2023.
-An invite will be sent separately with a Zoom link.
+We are expected to approve the audit for 2021 soon and plan to convene a shareholders’ meeting via Zoom during February 2023.
+An invitation will be sent separately with a Zoom link.

 Let me wish you and your family a very healthy, happy, and prosperous 2023!!